bobbybudnick/SFS-Infrastructure/README.md

 networking project.

 1. Display manager failures on Pi 2 Devuan
-sddm does not start at all
+SDDM does not start at all
-lightdm starts with black screen
+Lightdm starts with black screen
-use /etc/inittab to automate login
+Use /etc/inittab to automate login
-use bashrc to run startx with a message and a delay
+Use bashrc to run startx with a message and a delay

 2. Boot failure on Lattepanda FreeBSD
-drop to boot loader
+Drop to boot loader
-set hint.uart.0.disabled="1"
+Set hint.uart.0.disabled="1"
-set hint.uart.1.disabled="1"
+Set hint.uart.1.disabled="1"
-setup in /boot/device.hints
+Setup in /boot/device.hints

 3. Bluetooth adapter failures
 hcitool or bluetoothctl or kde no devices found in scan
-faulty device confirmed in another computer
+Faulty device confirmed in another computer
-device replaced
+Device replaced

 4. Pi 4 display output failure
-no picture on large tv by default
+No picture on large tv by default
-use output 0 and turn safe mode on
+Use output 0 and turn safe mode on

 5. ZFS mount failure on Lattepanda FreeBSD
-unique disk ids are not used so usb install is da0 and usb target is da1
+Unique disk ids are not used so usb install is da0 and usb target is da1
-when installer is removed then da1 becomes da0 but fstab references da1
+When installer is removed then da1 becomes da0 but fstab references da1
-recovery can be done without the installer
+Recovery can be done without the installer
-at failed boot shell - mount -u /
+At failed boot shell - mount -u /
-at failed boot shell - zfs mount -a
+At failed boot shell - zfs mount -a
-edit fstab with vi changing da1 to da0
+Edit fstab with vi changing da1 to da0

 6. xorg start failure on Lattepanda Freebsd
 /dev/dri/card0: No such file or directory errors
-install drm-kmod and edit rc.conf to load i915kms
+Install drm-kmod and edit rc.conf to load i915kms

 7. KDE start failure on Lattepanda FreeBSD
-only a black screen with mouse cursor appears
+Only a black screen with mouse cursor appears
 onestart dbus to create /var/lib/dbus/machine-id
-now dbus can be stopped permanently and kde will start
+Now dbus can be stopped permanently and KDE will start
+This used to be the way it works but sadly now dbus must always run

 8. FreeBSD KDE favorites failure
-delete kactivitymanager stuff in config and local
+Delete kactivitymanager stuff in config and local
-switch launchers with show alternatives to have changes take effect
+Switch launchers with show alternatives to have changes take effect

 9. Logitech wireless keyboard failure
-left click was being held down and left click did not work and many os features broken
+Left click was being held down and left click did not work and many os features broken
-remove keyboard and reinstall
+Remove keyboard and reinstall
-unknown failure mode
+Unknown failure mode

 10. ZTE mf861 management failure
 192.168.1.1 is unreachable with falkon
-use firefox to manage device
+Use Firefox to manage device

 11. Static IP failures
-needs apn modifications for 14476.mcs APN
+Needs APN modifications for 14476.mcs APN
-sierra 340 mbim mode - no dhcp and no connection at first - then sim mep locked error
+Sierra 340 MBIM mode - no DHCP and no connection at first - then SIM MEP locked error
-sierra 340 at mode - sim mep locked error
+Sierra 340 AT mode - SIM MEP locked error
-sierra 313 - flashing orange light and no dhcp and no response to at commands
+Sierra 313 - flashing orange light and no DHCP and no response to at commands
-zte mf861 - success - choose add at bottom of apn settings page for custom apn
+ZTE mf861 - success - choose add at bottom of APN settings page for custom APN
 VSVABEFV - does not connect by default or with 14476.mcs APN

 12. FreeBSD KDE failures
-log out glitches mouse/kde hyper slow/screen flicker worse/usb drive access errors
+Log out glitches mouse/KDE hyper slow/screen flicker worse/USB drive access errors
-disable baloo in /usr/local/etc/xdg/autostart
+Disable baloo in /usr/local/etc/xdg/autostart
+This was only a workaround and the real problem was low Lattepanda 5v voltage

 13. Freebsd CPU speed unpredictability
-cpu speed jumps around even when set to 480 mhz with sysctl dev.cpu.0.freq
+CPU speed jumps around even when set to 480 mhz with sysctl dev.cpu.0.freq
-disable powerd from starting in rc.conf
+Disable powerd from starting in rc.conf

 14. FreeBSD network monitoring failure with 1366x768
-knemo does not work anymore
+Knemo does not work anymore
-ksysguard shows network but all widgets except netspeed widget do not work
+Ksysguard shows network but all widgets except netspeed widget do not work
-a very roundabout way can be used to show a decent network monitor
+A very roundabout way can be used to show a decent network monitor
-add a spacer in the panel in the position the monitor will go
+Add a spacer in the panel in the position the monitor will go
-add a tab in kysguard with 1 column and 2 rows and add re0 download and upload
+Add a tab in kysguard with 1 column and 2 rows and add re0 download and upload
-turn off status bar
+Turn off status bar
-the tab can be named network
+The tab can be named network
-force position to 975x700
+Force position to 975x700
-force size to 125x75 - this will not fully shrink the window yet
+Force size to 125x75 - this will not fully shrink the window yet
-force no titlebar and frame
+Force no titlebar and frame
-force keep above other windows
+Force keep above other windows
-force skip taskbar
+Force skip taskbar
-cycle between no menubar and menubar with ctrl-m - this should fully shrink the window
+Cycle between no menubar and menubar with ctrl-m - this should fully shrink the window

 15. FreeBSD network monitoring 2 failure with 1024x600
-same as before but with 125x65 size and 690 x 530 position
+Same as before but with 125x65 size and 690 x 530 position
-no cycling menu on and off tricks this time either
+No cycling menu on and off tricks this time either
-simply turn menu bar off along with status bar
+Simply turn menu bar off along with status bar

 16. Linux network monitoring failure
-knemo does not work anymore
+Knemo does not work anymore
-simply install the old 0.1 version of network monitor
+Simply install the old 0.1 version of network monitor
-it looks different and more classic but it works
+It looks different and more classic but it works

 17. Pi 4 slow media write failure
-usb 3 flash drive - as low as 13 MB per second - had samba file copy errors also
+USB 3 flash drive - as low as 13 MB per second - had samba file copy errors also
-high end micro SD - as low as 34 MB per second
+High end micro SD - as low as 34 MB per second
-apparently the peformance of a usb 3 ssd is much greater with the pi 4
+Apparently the peformance of a usb 3 ssd is much greater with the pi 4
-this would present usb power problems with the current configuration
+This would present usb power problems with the current configuration
-this is somewhat more costly
+This is somewhat more costly
-this would mean finding the exact model that would work properly
+This would mean finding the exact model that would work properly
-also not convinced it would be perfectly without errors
+Also not convinced it would be perfectly without errors
-the micro sd speed now is good enough for a staging server
+The micro SD speed now is good enough for a staging server

 18. Pi 2 CPU speed failure
-by default the later firmware/kernel packaged with devuan run this at 1200 mhz
+By default the later firmware/kernel packaged with Devuan run this at 1200 mhz
-this is way too high and it used to be run around 700 to 900 mhz
+This is way too high and it used to be run around 700 to 900 mhz
-use the "overclock" function in config.txt to set it around 800 mhz
+Use the "overclock" function in config.txt to set it around 800 mhz
 900 mhz was too high to avoid the lightning bolt appearing with a decent power setup
-also disable wifi and bluetooth in config.txt
+Also disable wifi and Bluetooth in config.txt
-devices were running stable before but the red light flash is annoying
+Devices were running stable before but the red light flash is annoying

 19. Pi 4 power workaround failures
-pi 4 devices are setup in unorthodox situations with limited power
+Pi 4 devices are setup in unorthodox situations with limited power
-such as attached to a laptop computer
+Such as attached to a laptop computer
-disable wifi and bluetooth in config.txt
+Disable wifi and Bluetooth in config.txt
-set cpu to 1300 mhz from default of 1500 mhz on staging server
+Set CPU to 1300 mhz from default of 1500 mhz on staging server
-no cpu modifications on remote access server
+No CPU modifications on remote access server for best speed
-devices were running stable before but the red light flash is annoying
+Devices were running stable before but the red light flash is annoying

 20. 192.168.1.1 nightmare failure
-there is a conflict here between the zte mf861 device and the core switch
+There is a conflict here between the ZTE mf861 device and the core switch
-the zte mf861 always must have 192.168.1.1
+The ZTE mf861 always must have 192.168.1.1
-so change core switch to easy to remember 192.168.1.100 and have dhcp start at 101
+So change core switch to easy to remember 192.168.1.100 and have DHCP start at 101
-change all host default gateway to 192.168.1.100
+Change all host default gateway to 192.168.1.100

 21. FreeBSD ethernet trickery failure
-sometimes after a switch goes offline ethernet will get confused
+Sometimes after a switch goes offline ethernet will get confused
-physically disconnect interface
+Physically disconnect interface
-bring up interface and set ip manually
+Bring up interface and set IP manually
-physically reconnect and set gateway if necessary
+Physically reconnect and set gateway if necessary

 22. MID HDMI failure
-the mobile internet devices are being used to test from outside the network
+The mobile internet devices are being used to test from outside the network
-fpv hdmi cables are giving consistent issues
+FPV HDMI cables are giving consistent issues
-these have given a lot of trouble in the past
+These have given a lot of trouble in the past
-monoprice short slim cables are almost as small anyway and much more reliable
+Monoprice short slim cables are almost as small anyway and much more reliable
-the strain relief on the monoprice cables can be trimmed for more flexibility
+The strain relief on the Monoprice cables can be trimmed for more flexibility

 23. EFI setup for troublesome computers failure
-For Lattepanda original and Windows tablets and things like that.
+For Lattepanda original and Windows tablets and things like that
 /////
-ways to enter bios
+Ways to enter bios
-use windows to reboot into firmware setup if all else fails
+Use Windows to reboot into firmware setup if all else fails
-use devuan usb recovery grub console with c at boot and fwsetup at grub command line
+Use Devuan usb recovery grub console with c at boot and fwsetup at Grub command line
-use installed devuan grub console with c at boot and fwsetup at grub command line
+Use installed Devuan Grub console with c at boot and fwsetup at Grub command line
-use reboot to firmware setup grub menu option
+Use reboot to firmware setup Grub menu option
-use bios quiet boot off to have prompt for del key to enter firmware setup
+Use BIOS quiet boot off to have prompt for del key to enter firmware setup
 /////
-to enter freebsd
+To enter freebsd
-disk configuration is devuan and windows on emmc and freebsd zfs on micro sd and usb 3
+Disk configuration is Devuan and Windows on EMMC and FreeBSD ZFS on micro SD and USB 3
-probably best to use these steps
+Probably best to use these steps
-enter firmware setup using one of 5 methods
+Enter firmware setup using one of 5 methods
-choose boot override option for usb 3 instead of micro sd
+Choose boot override option for USB 3 instead of micro SD
 /////
-boot fix 1
+Boot fix 1
-grub is bugged after messing around with operating systems
+Grub is bugged after messing around with operating systems
-bootup in rescue mode from usb installer and mount system root
+Boot up in rescue mode from USB installer and mount system root
-mount and or create efi partition as first partition
+Mount and or create EFI partition as first partition
-run grub-install now that the system is automatically chrooted
+Run grub-install now that the system is automatically chrooted
 /////
-boot fix 2
+Boot fix 2
-after a fresh install grub still fails with a command line
+After a fresh install grub still fails with a command line
-grub prefix is looking for a debian folder which does not exist
+Grub prefix is looking for a "debian" folder which does not exist
-this prefix appears to be hardcoded into the grub efi files
+This prefix appears to be hardcoded into the Grub EFI files
-copy the /boot/efi/devuan folder to debian to fix
+Copy the /boot/efi/devuan folder to "debian" to fix
 /////
-boot fix 3
+Boot fix 3
-after a fresh install windows still boots and the bios boot order is not respected
+After a fresh install windows still boots and the BIOS boot order is not respected
-the bios has no respect for you so delete or move the Microsoft folder in efi partition
+The BIOS has no respect for you so delete or move the Microsoft folder in EFI partition
-anything can be chosen in bios but it does not matter
+Anything can be chosen in BIOS but it does not matter
-essentially a multi boot through bios is not possible
+Essentially a multi boot through BIOS is not possible
-the operating system loader must enable a multi boot situation
+The operating system loader must enable a multi boot situation

 24. High power 5v output paradox failure
-no batteries output around 5v
+No batteries output around 5v
-almost no usb chargers output around 5.2v for sbc/7inch screen/ssd
+Almost no USB chargers output around 5.2v for SBC/7inch screen/SSD
-almost no fixed voltage power supplies output around 5.2v for sbc/7 inch screen/ssd
+Almost no fixed voltage power supplies output around 5.2v for SBC/7 inch screen/SSD
-a rare adjustable power supply is required along with battery and charger
+A rare adjustable power supply is required along with battery and charger
-or a rare 5.2v usb charger and commercial ups combo
+Or a rare 5.2v USB charger and commercial UPS combo
-a charging power supply is required that turns back on after a power outage
-a charging power supply is required that outputs well above 12v at 12.6v or 13.8v
-use pololu adjustable/medium lead acid/trickle charger
+Use Pololu adjustable/medium lead acid/trickle charger
-alternatively use canakit 5.2v charger and apc ups
+Alternatively use Canakit 5.2v charger and APC UPS

 26. Netgear smart managed pro failure
-types of vlans
+Types of VLANs
 802.1x/q layer 2
-standard layer 3
+Standard layer 3
-port based
+Port based
 /////
-definitely did not want to do 802.1x
+Definitely did not want to do 802.1x
 /////
-did not want to do layer 3 vlan because it requires changing up ip addresses
+Did not want to do layer 3 VLAN because it requires changing up IP addresses
-it may not even work
+It may not even work
-this is how dd wrt handles vlans
+This is how DD WRT handles VLANs
-in dd wrt this works well if you understand and are willing to change ip addresses
+In DD WRT this works well if you understand and are willing to change IP addresses
-it requires that each vlan have a corresponding subnet
+It requires that each VLAN have a corresponding subnet
 /////
-port based unavailable with gs108t
+Port based unavailable with gs108t
-netgear says that smart managed pro provides same features as plus with more options
+Netgear says that smart managed pro provides same features as plus with more options
-this is a conflict
+This is a conflict
-port based works perfect with the smart managed plus switches
+Port based works perfect with the smart managed plus switches

 27. KDE start failure on AMD Ryzen Pro 2400GE on FreeBSD
 gpu-firmware-kmod-somethingsomethingsomething was installed